🔥The Latest: Sisolak formalizes Nevada’s stay-at-home order🔥

 Sri Lankan police commandos prepare to spray disinfectants in a hospital in Colombo, Sri Lanka, Friday, March 27, 2020.
 The new coronavirus causes mild or moderate symptoms for most people, but for some, especially older adults and people with existing health problems, it can cause more severe illness or death.
 (AP Photo/Eranga Jayawardena)

-The Johor – Singapore Causeway lies empty in Johor Bahru, Malaysia, Wednesday, March 18, 2020.
-The link between Singapore and Johor Bahru, Malaysia is empty of its usual traffic as Malaysia starts its nationwide lockdown.
-Malaysian government issued a lockdown order to the public starting from March 18, 2020, until March 31, 2020, to block the spread of COVID-19.
-For most people the new COVID-19 coronavirus causes only mild or moderate symptoms, but for some it can cause more severe illness.
-(AP Photo)
+A patient is taken care before boarding a high-speed train turned into an intensive care unit in Strasbourg, eastern France, Thursday March, 26, 2020.
+The train will evacuate some patients affected with the Covid-19 to ease the situation in Strasbourg.
+The new coronavirus causes mild or moderate symptoms for most people, but for some, especially older adults and people with existing health problems, it can cause more severe illness or death.
+(AP Photo/Jean-Francois Badias)

+A health worker wearing a face mask to protect from coronavirus, looks out of from a window at a nursing home in Madrid, Spain, Tuesday, March 31, 2020.
+The new coronavirus causes mild or moderate symptoms for most people, but for some, especially older adults and people with existing health problems, it can cause more severe illness or death.
+(AP Photo/Manu Fernandez)

-A man walks by boarded up bars as the UK continues its lockdown to help curb the spread of the coronavirus, in Glasgow, Scotland, Wednesday April 1, 2020.
+A cyclist makes his way up a quiet Saint Vincent Street as the UK continues in lockdown to help curb the spread of the coronavirus, in Glasgow, Scotland, Sunday, March 29, 2020.
+The new coronavirus causes mild or moderate symptoms for most people, but for some, especially older adults and people with existing health problems, it can cause more severe illness or death.
 (Andrew Milligan/PA via AP)

-Nurses work in protective clothing in a hospital room where a COVID-19 patient from France is being treated at the University Hospital in Essen, Germany, Wednesday, April 1, 2020.
-Today patients infected with the coronavirus and seriously ill with Covid-19 were flown from France to Essen.
-For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
-(Marcel Kusch/dpa via AP)

-A nurse works in protective clothing in a hospital room where a COVID-19 patient from France is being treated at the University Hospital in Essen, Germany, Wednesday, April 1, 2020.
-Today patients infected with the coronavirus and seriously ill with Covid-19 were flown from France to Essen.
-For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
-(Marcel Kusch/dpa via AP)
+Japanese Prime Minister Shinzo Abe, wearing a face mask listens to a lawmaker’s question during a session of the upper house in Tokyo Wednesday, April 1, 2020.
+The new coronavirus causes mild or moderate symptoms for most people, but for some, especially older adults and people with existing health problems, it can cause more severe illness or death.
+(Yoshitaka Sugawara/Kyodo News via AP)